CancerRxGene/gdsctools/doc/source/data.rst

     - MSI_FACTOR
     - MEDIA_FACTOR

-If not provided, the tissue, :term:`MSI` and :term:`MEDIA` factors will not be taken into account in the regression analysis (see :ref:`regression` for details).
+If not provided, the tissue, :term:`MSI` and :term:`MEDIA` factors will not be taken into account in the regression analysis.
 If the :term:`TCGA` tissue is not provided, it is created and set to *unidentified*.

 .. note::
     .. versionchanged:: 0.9.11
         A column called 'Sample Name' was interpreted if found.
 This is not the case anymore.
-It is actually removed now to not be interepreted as a feature.
+It is actually removed now.

 All remaining columns are assumed to be genomic features.